crimclark/Front-end-Developer-Interview-Questions/README.md

 * Explain event delegation

-> Event delegation allows you to attach a single event listener to a parent element in the DOM that will fire for all elements matching a selector.
+*Event delegation allows you to attach a single event listener to a parent element in the DOM that will fire for all elements matching a selector.
-This way you do not have to add multiple event listeners to each child element, and you can make sure a child that is dynamically created will have the event listener.
+This way you do not have to add multiple event listeners to each child element, and you can make sure a child that is dynamically created will have the event listener*

-> Example in jQuery:
+*Example in jQuery:*

     $('body').on('click', '.element', evt => {
       console.log('clicked');
     })

-> In this example, there is an event listener on the body that will fire whenever an element with class 'element' is clicked.
+*In this example, there is an event listener on the body that will fire whenever an element with class 'element' is clicked.*

 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works